auth0/docs/articles/migrations/guides/management-api-v1-v2.md

 ![](/media/articles/migrations/apiv1-toggle.png)

 ::: note
-Note that tenants created after {UPDATE} will not have access to API v1.
+Note that tenants created after December 26, 2019 will not have access to API v1.
 If you need API v1 enabled on a tenant for testing your migration please open a ticket in our [Support Center](https://support.auth0.com/tickets).
 :::

 If you need help with the migration, contact us using the [Support Center](https://support.auth0.com/) or our [Community Site](https://community.auth0.com/c/auth0-community/Migrations).